collinglass/collinglass.github.io/about.md

 permalink: /about/
 ---

 Hi, my name is Collin Glass.
-I'm from a small city called North Bay, Ontario.
-My lifestyle consists of writing code, building startups and drinking beer.
+I'm a Go and Javascript Developer.
+I work in a world headed towards complete openness; Open minds, open education, open government.
+Ping me for anything.